mosra/magnum-website/content/blog/backstage/array-view-implementations.rst

 longer be done directly through an explicit conversion but rather using some conversion function.

-In case of |span|, it's much worse --- there's an all-catching constructor taking any container-like type.
+In case of :dox:`std::span`, it's much worse --- there's an all-catching constructor taking any container-like type.
 It's a well meant feature, however, it works even in the case of a fixed-size span --- and there it gets dangerous, as shown below.
 And this is not just a cause of an implementation issue in libc++, it's *designed this way* in
 `the standard itself <https://en.cppreference.com/w/cpp/container/span/span>`_
 --- of all things (exceptions, asserts, compile-time errors), it chooses the worst --- such conversion is declared as undefined behavior.
 Fortunately,